-On November 12, 2020, Minim executed an Agreement and Plan of Merger (the "Merger Agreement") with Zoom Connectivity, Inc. ("Zoom Connectivity"), a privately held company based in Manchester, New Hampshire that designs, develops, sells and supports an IoT security platform that enables and secures a better- connected home.
+On November 12, 2020, Minim executed an Agreement and Plan of Merger (the "Merger Agreement") with Zoom Connectivity, Inc. ("Zoom Connectivity"), a privately held company based in Manchester, New Hampshire that designs, develops, sells and supports an IoT security platform that enables and secures a better-connected home.
 Upon closing of the Merger Agreement on December 4, 2020, an acquisition subsidiary of the Company merged into Zoom Connectivity with Zoom Connectivity being the surviving entity of the merger.
 Upon completion of the merger, all property, assets, other legal rights, debts, obligations, and all other liabilities of Zoom Connectivity transferred.
 The Agreement was structured as a non-cash, stock transaction.
-The stockholders of Zoom Connectivity received 10,784,534 shares of the Company's concentry's stock options received 1,657,909 of the Company's stock options in exchange for 2,069,644 Zoom Connectivity stock options.
+The stockholders of Zoom Connectivity transferred to 10,784,534 shares of the Company's common stock in exchange for the cancellation of 100% of the issued and outstanding shares of common stock of Zoom Connectivity.
+In addition, the holders of Zoom Connectivity stock options received 1,657,909 of the Company's stock options in exchange for 2,069,644 Zoom Connectivity stock options.
 The vesting terms of the Zoom Connectivity stock options agreements were transferred to stock option agreements under the Zoom stock options issued.